 Remove Your Name From the Voter Registration Rolls

 You may use this form, ELECTOR’S REQUEST FOR REMOVAL, to notify us that you are no longer a resident of Pasco County and want to have your name removed from the Pasco County voter registration rolls, or if for any reason you no longer want to be a registered voter.
 You may fax this form to (352) 521-4319, e-mail it to [email protected], or mail it to PO Box 300, Dade City FL 33526.
-For the voter’s protection the form must be signed.
-The signature on the form will be compared to the signature on the voter's registration record.

 Note: This form will change the status of your voter registration from active; however, it will not exempt your information from public records.

-Why do I have to declare a political party?
+Do I have to declare a political party?